-This very, very, very, very long bio explains my journey so far.
+This very long bio explains my journey so far.
 It's a work in progress as I try to distill some of the experiences that led me here.
 You probably don't want to read it.
+Seriously.
 See the short bio instead.
-Life would be easier if I fit a specific position title, like most people.
-I wrote this long bio remind myself to love the path I'm on.

-Born in Western Australia in 1977.
+Born in Western Australia in the late 70s.
 My mother was a primary school teacher and my father a mechanic.
-If I could distill the main influences from my parents they are my mother’s excessive commitment to her work, and my father’s attitude that he can build and fix anything.
+My mother’s give me my over-commitment to work, and my father’s gave me the attitude I can fix anything.

-My brother and I were fortunate that our parents kept us active.
-In our childhood we’d been brought up learning electronics, helping fix cars, using tools, learning to write stories and be creative.
-We were introduced to programming when we got a Commodore 64 for Christmas.
-We loved the games of course, but a family friend introduced us to programming the ROM BASIC, cracking and copying games and what made the pixels move about on screen.
+In our childhood my brother and I were brought up learning electronics, fixing cars, using tools, writing stories and being creative.
+We loved our Commodore 64.
+We loved the games of course, but a family friend introduced us to programming the ROM BASIC, cracking and copying games and what made the pixels move about on the tv.

-With luck and my parents’ persistence, when I was 12 I was fortunate to be accepted into a computer scholarship at my brother’s high school.
-I only made the B-list on the entrance exam but fluked it through.
-For computing, the school was amazing; five dedicated rooms of Nimrod PC/XTs, a bus network and classes twice a week where students learned pascal programming and databases.
-The norm then at other schools was two shared PCs per class room.
-I remember the first day of my first computing class; the teacher was disappointed I didn’t know how to reset a PC (Alt-Ctrl-Del).
-I don’t think I’d even used a PC before.
+I was 12 I was accepted into a computer scholarship at my brother’s high school (Willetton SHS).
+For computing, the school was amazing; five dedicated rooms of Nimrod 8088 XTs and programming and computer classes twice a week.
+The norm at other schools was two shared PCs per class room so this was far ahead for the time.
+On my first day the teacher was disappointed I didn’t know how to reset a PC with Alt-Ctrl-Del.

-Within a year or two we’d formed a posse of programmers at the school, including my brother, that could run rings around most computing teachers.
-At the time it was very uncool to be interested in computers, so our awesome activities were largely unknown (a more prestigious path was the basketball scholarship).
-Nerds didn’t rule the earth yet.
-Almost every day after school we’d meet at the computer rooms and work on coding our games or demos.
-We’d switch the lights and VGA monitors off when the security guards approached so we could stay behind.
+Within a year we’d formed a posse of programmers at the school, including my brother, that could out-code most computing teachers.
+At the time it was very uncool to be interested in computers, so our awesome activities were largely unknown.
+Most days after school we’d meet at the computer rooms and code our games or works for the demoscene.
+We’d switch the lights and VGA monitors off when the security guards approached so we could stay later.
 I remember we’d get in trouble for setting off the school security alarm, but don’t remember our parents being unhappy we were getting home late.
-I guess there’s worse ways to spend your time as a teenager.
+There’s worse ways to spend your time as a teenager.

-At the end of year 10 I won a computer scholarship sponsored by a local computer store.
-The applicants had to complete a programming test in Turbo pascal that involved reading a text file, sorting some values depending on user input and outputting the result.
-At the time we couldn’t rely on external libraries (or I didn’t know they existed) so I remember implementing a simple bubble sort from memory.
-It had a bug, but it was a good result for an on the spot test.
-I use a similar test today when hiring graduates into junior programming roles to see if they know the fundamentals.
+At the end of my 10th year I won a computer scholarship sponsored by a local computer store.
+The applicants had to complete a programming test in Turbo Pascal that involved reading a text file, sorting some values depending on user input and outputting the result.
+At the time we couldn’t rely on external libraries (or I didn’t know they existed) so I implemented a simple bubble sort.

 Towards the end of this year we will purchase a CD ROM and Sound Blaster card to allow upper school students to produce presentations and programs for Multi-Media, a very exciting and ever expanding area of computing.

-At uni I had to take bridging chemistry and maths classes for 2 years to catch up with everyone else.
-Largely, I loved it.
-While the programming was pretty elementary for the first few years I loved learning the electronics, embedded software, artificial intelligence and mechanical engineering.
-It integrated the topics I loved, and gave me plenty of ideas to work on at home.
-For my 2nd year summer vacation I worked at the Australian Telecommunications and Research Institute (ATRI) were I developed a pi/4 DQKSK modem running on a Texas Instruments DSP.
-For another holiday I developed a high voltage motor control system used by the uni.
-For class, a self-learning feed-forward neural network backgammon game with some exceptionally talented team mates.
+At university I was intending to study computer science, but made a last moment switch to computer systems engineering despite missing the prerequisite chemistry and maths.
+I loved it.
+While the programming was elementary for the first few years I loved learning the electronics, embedded software, artificial intelligence and mechanical engineering.
+Uni integrated the topics I loved, and gave me plenty of ideas to work on at home.
+For my summer internship I worked at the Australian Telecommunications and Research Institute (ATRI) were I developed a pi/4 DQKSK modem running on a Texas Instruments DSP.
+For another internship I developed a high voltage motor control system.
+In class, a recurrent feed-forward neural network backgammon game with some very talented team mates.

-My final project at uni was part of the international Robocup competition, a competition that advances AI by getting autonomous robots to play soccer.
-We purchased a team of mini mobile robots from MIT.
-My project was to write a mobile robot path planning and control algorithm that could manoeuvre the soccer playing robots along a spline curve.
+My final project at uni was part of the Robocup competition, a game that advances AI by getting autonomous robots to play soccer.
+We had a team of mini robots from MIT.
+My project was to design a mobile robot path planning and control algorithm that could manoeuvre the robots along a spline curve.
 It was fun.
 I finished uni with joint-top student seminar, first class honours, on the VC list (top 1%) and with a 96% result for my thesis.

-After graduating as an computer systems engineer I accepted a role at an organization that performed submarine research and development for the Australian defence organization.
+After graduating as a computer systems engineer I accepted a role at an organization that performed submarine research and development for a defence organization.
 We worked on an island.
-As soon as I joined I was thrown into writing user interfaces for 16 channel lofargram analysis.
-We had a lot of freedom about what we were working on (great stuff), within a team focused on the practical needs of the customer.
+As soon as I joined I was thrown into writing user interfaces for 16 channel [lofargram analysis]](https://www.google.com/search?q=lofargram+analysis&tbm=isch).
 My role was to create the real apps or gadgets (“concept demonstrators”) based on the theory of the researchers.

 I still did a lot of programming as well as electronics work there.
 Submarines and the underwater environment are incredible complex that few people even think about.
 One of my favourite outcomes was some hardware and software that could intercept serial data lines and inject messages to change the behaviour of the systems.
-Nothing nefarious, genuinely useful, that spent many years in-service on the submarines and was commercialized by Raytheon into a real product.
+Nothing evil, genuinely useful, that spent many years in-service on the submarines until it was commercialized by Raytheon.

-After a few years with the organization it was clear I had a strength working across complex systems that involved software, hardware and people.
-I was seconded into a role as a systems architect for the integrator for a major upgrade of the combat system of the Australian submarines.
-We were purchasing a largely US-suite of components (or rather, becoming a variant of their AN/BYG-1 program), integrating it to a our French sonar and adapting the Australian systems and new equipment to make it happen.
-For me it was the perfect combination of complex software, hardware and politics.
-Over this period I regularly worked somewhere between Perth, Sydney, Canberra and the USA as part of the program office for design reviews, integration, requirements and modelling.
+After a few years with the organization I was seconded into a role as a systems architect for the integrator for a major upgrade of the combat system of the Australian submarines.
+We were becoming a varianet of the US AN/BYG-1 submarine control system program), integrating it to a our French sonar and adapting the Australian systems and equipment to make it happen.
+For me it was the perfect combination of complex software, hardware and people.
+Over this period I regularly worked somewhere between Perth, Sydney, Canberra and the USA for the program office for design reviews, integration, requirements and modelling.